zicklag/docs-1/extensions/introduction.md

 - [Email Templates](/extensions/email-templates/) — Created with Liquid.js
 - [Migrations](/extensions/migrations/) — Created with JavaScript / Node.js

+## Hybrid Extensions

+Allow adding functionality to the API as well as the App.

+- [Operations](/extensions/operations/) — Created with Vue.js and JavaScript / Node.js

 <!-- ## CLI Extensions

 TBD